 rmrc.wisc.edu The Recycled Materials Resource Center (RMRC) is a national center created to promote the wise use of recycled materials (pavements, secondary, waste, byproduct materials) in the highway environment.
 The Center is a partnership with the Federal Highway Administration (FHWA).

 ssebe.engineering.asu.edu The School of Sustainable Engineering and the Built Environment (SSEBE) at Arizona State University’s Ira A. Fulton Schools of Engineering studies technologies for implementation in the construction industry and promotes international relationships.
+ASU also offers ASU online, an online construction management program that can be used for distance learning.

 www.engr.utexas.edu/icar/index.cfm The International Center for Aggregates Research (ICAR) is a joint operation of The University of Texas at Austin and Texas A&M University.
 ICAR’s goal is finding the most efficient and effective use of the aggregates industry’s resources through research, education, and information exchange.